Interview scorecard software

 Customer Success Manager criteria.

 The exact criteria should come from the role.
-The software should help the team make that structure clear before interviews begin.
+The software should help the team make that structure clear before interviews begin, then turn each criterion into an anchored rubric so interviewers rate against the same standard instead of a gut feel.

 Customer discovery